Rosacea Symptoms & Flare-ups

 For rosacea primarily defined by red pustules or pimples, physicians typically prescribe a topical antibiotic such as metronidazole.

-“This not only kills bacteria that cause the bumps, but it also stops inflammation that causes the skin redness and irritation,” says Dr. Hekman.
+“This not only kills bacteria that cause the bumps, but it also stops inflammation that causes the skin redness and irritation,” said Dr. Hekman.

 For rosacea with flushing: